Tamas-Gavlider/The-Hunger-Gamers/README.md

    * The background images were not converted to webp format.
 Due to the image size the Lighthouse gave low performance score.
    * The source code contained too many unnecessary whitespaces.
-   * Removing the method attribute from the Form element since the date will not sent anywhere.
+   * Removing the method attribute from the Form element since the date will not be sent anywhere.
    * The mentor brought to my attention that the "Last Name" input is not required on the Events page.
 It is not required on purpose.
 User might have a long last name so skipping that field can save them time.
-   * Collect elements into class which share the same attributes and reduce the duplicate attributes in CSS.
+   * Collect elements into class which share the same attributes and reduce the duplicate codes in CSS.

   ### Known Bugs

-   * The background image on index html should be fixed on mobile phones.
+   The background image on index html should be fixed on mobile phones.
 It works fine in Chrome Developer Tool, and Android devices but not on Iphones.
-It was tested on Iphone 11 and Iphone 6.<br>
-   This issue is due to lack support for background-attachment in Safari on iOS devices.<br>
+It was tested on Iphone 11 and Iphone 6.<br>This issue is due to lack of support for background-attachment in Safari on iOS devices.<br>
    This bug does not prevent the user to navigate through the web page.

   ### W3C Validator